 Section 2.
 Promotion to Positions and Filling of Vacancies Outside the Unit.
 It is the desire of the Employer to promote and fill vacancies from within the organization whenever possible.
-All promotional opportunities and vacancies of positions not covered by this Agreement shall be posted for ten (10) working days, stating the requirements of the position.
-All Employees covered by this Agreement wishing to promote and who are qualified for the position shall be given an interview.
+All promotional opportunities and vacancies of positions not covered by this Agreement shall be posted for seven (7) calendar days, stating the requirements of the position.
+All Employees covered by this Agreement wishing to promote and who are qualified for the position at the time of application shall be given an interview.
+The Employer will determine and select the most qualified candidate, whether internal or external, for the position.